 Questions?

 During the application period, bachelor, master and doctoral students at the University of Eastern Finland may apply for student exchange in the framework of different exchange programmes.
-Exchange programmes that will become available in September are YUFE, Erasmus+, and Bilateral exchange.
+Exchange programmes that will become available in February are Erasmus+, Nordplus and Nordlys, and YUFE Alliance (Open YUFE and YUFE Minor).
+There will also be a supplementary call for applications for bilateral exchange.
+Some host universities through bilateral exchange are only available for spring semester 2027.

 Be sure to read through the calls for applications carefully.
 NB!
 The exact dates of the exchange will be according to the host university’s schedule.
 Students are expected to be abroad for the full extent of the host university’s semester.